-Ecologies in Central European Cities -- The Role of Rewilding in Urban Futures
+Changing Ecologies in Central Europe -- the Role of 'Re-wilding' in Urban Futures

 1. Olomouc, Czech Republic: Rewilding the Waterways plus Peri-Urban Forestry

-Olomouc, an ancient city with roots dating back to Roman times, served as a key center of the Moravian region in the Middle Ages.
+Olomouc, a very old city with roots dating back to Roman times, served as a key center of the Moravian region in the Middle Ages.
 Located on the Morava River, its historical architecture coexists with the fertile floodplains surrounding the city.
 The river's presence makes it ideal for implementing urban aquatic wilding and canal rewilding projects.

 Olomouc’s rewilding strategy can focus on the restoration of its riverbanks and the creation of urban wetlands.
 This would involve transforming the flood-prone areas along the Morava River into biodiverse wetlands that can serve as natural flood defenses while supporting diverse bird and aquatic species.
 A network of green corridors could connect the city’s parks with newly planted peri-urban and suburban street and roadway forests, using native tree species like oak, linden, and hornbeam to improve air quality and foster bird populations.
 Communal bee-hiving agencies could manage beehives integrated into green suburbs and public parks, supporting both urban agriculture and biodiversity.